AdobeDocs/experience-manager-65.en/help/forms/using/custom-special-characters.md

        >[!NOTE]
        >
-       >Do not make changes in the /libs branch.
-Any changes you do make may be lost, because this branch is liable to changes whenever you:
+       >Do not change the /libs branch.
+Any changes you do make may be lost, because this branch is liable to change whenever you:
        >
        >
        >